Are you tired of being a good wife?

 So how do you still grow together without uprooting healthy foundations?
 How do you pursue health without crushing?

-Five things to remember when you are tired of being a good wife
+Four things to remember when you are tired of being a good wife

 1. Embrace honesty